raehelen/OrdnanceSurvey.github.io/_pages/Home.md

 For more information about Ordnance Survey please contact us using the social links provided to the left.
 <br>
 <br>
-Our Technical experts including those who author the resource on Github are engaged with Github and can respond to you directly.
+Our Technical experts, including those who author the resource on Github, are engaged with Github and can respond to you directly.

 If you have an idea or a bug within a specific repository please raise an issue directly and we aim to repond as quickly as possible.